Here at the Allan Brooks Nature Centre we are pleased to offer a variety of activities for students to experience!

-- One adult per ten children is free
+- One adult supervisor per ten students is free of charge

 - $3.50 per additional adult